-Andorra is a gorgeous principality in the Pyrenees range, well known for its favorable taxation policies.
-The micronation didn’t have income taxes until the EU pressured it to implement a basic income tax system in 2015 with a maximum rate of 10%.
+Andorra is a gorgeous principality in the Pyrenees mountain range, well known for its favorable taxation policies.
+The micronation didn’t have income taxes until the EU pressured it to implement basic income tax in 2015 with a maximum rate of 10%.

-There are many advantages to becoming a tax resident of Andorra, which is why you’ll see a steady increase in the expat community residing here.
+There are many advantages to becoming a tax resident, which is why you’ll see a steady increase in the expat community residing here.

-In this guide, we’ll explore how Andorra’s tax system works and learn more about the different kinds of taxes.
+In this guide, we’ll explore how Andorra’s taxation system works and learn more about the different kinds of taxes.

 - Maximum 10% income tax (0% for passive foreign residents).